Let’s say you own coworking spaces in Los Angeles and you want to market them. Should you start by advertising on Facebook or investing in SEO?

 However, Facebook and other networks are meant to build relationships with your audience and communicate valuable content that will build trust and drive sales (rather than just driving traffic).

-That’s why Facebook spent so much time and money developing their algorithm for surfacing content that people will spend time with vs. click-bait headlines or links to external sites.
+That’s why Facebook spent so much time and money developing its algorithm for surfacing content that people will spend time with vs. click-bait headlines or links to external sites.

 They want you to post compelling stories that keep people engaged in your Facebook community instead of directing them off to your Instagram profile or website.